framps/raspiBackupDoc/en/src/error-messages.md

 The backup is larger than the device to which it is to be restored and therefore cannot be restored.
 The message only appears for dd backup.
-With tar or rsync backup, the full size of the device is not necessary, depending on the assignment. device is necessary.
+With tar or rsync backup, the full size of the device is not necessar.

 Further actions: